Kevin Rankin (actor): Early life and career

 After watching the television show The Fall Guy, Rankin originally intended on becoming a stunt man, until he realized the main character, a stunt man, was, in fact, played by an actor, Lee Majors.

 Rankin began his acting career with an appearance on the television show Unsolved Mysteries, followed by a small role in the drama film The Apostle in 1997.
 Starting in 2000, roles in various television series followed, notably Buffy the Vampire Slayer, NYPD Blue and Philly.
 In 2002, he starred as "Doc" in eleven episodes of the series My Guide to Becoming a Rock Star.
 He also had other, longer-running appearances in Undeclared, Six Feet Under, State of Mind, Bionic Woman, and Friday Night Lights.

 In 2009, he landed the role of "Tyler Briggs" in the NBC series Trauma; the series was canceled after the first season.
 In 2011, he guest-starred in five episodes of the HBO drama Big Love.
 He played a main role in the criminal series Unforgettable from 2011-12.
 After a restructuring of the show, his character was dropped in the second season.
-Since 2017, he has played Bryce Hussar in TNT's drama Claws.
+From 2017 to 2022, he played Bryce Hussar in TNT's drama Claws.

+Starting 2026 he plays a main role as Aloysius "Wish" Aiken an ex-con and a bar owner in R.J.
+Decker.